 While at Picture Farm in Brooklyn, Isabel worked on a documentary series for Major League Soccer and ESPN’s digital campaign for the World Cup, which won the Sports Emmy and the Sports CLIO in 2015.

-Isabel directed Nights of Glory, a documentary short about a queer pub in London.
-She edited the The Nest, starring Vicky McClure, which screened at London Short Film Festival, Clermont-Ferrand and Tampere, and Valley of a Thousand Hills, which was selected for the 60th San Francisco International Film Festival where it won a Golden Gate Award.
-She also co-directed two short films with Jamie Brisick—Rhymes With Shove and The Interrogation of Kim Gordon.
+Isabel edited the The Nest, starring Vicky McClure, which screened at London Short Film Festival, Clermont-Ferrand and Tampere, and Valley of a Thousand Hills, which was selected for the 60th San Francisco International Film Festival where it won a Golden Gate Award.
+Isabel directed the documentary short Nights of Glory about a queer pub in London, and co-directed two short films with Jamie Brisick—Rhymes With Shove and The Interrogation of Kim Gordon.

 In her three years serving as Head of Production for London-based company Huck she produced over 25 short films.
 She represented Huck at Sheffield Doc/Fest in 2017 as part of Doc/Dispatch alongside four other commissioners from The Guardian, Al Jazeera, Field of Vision, and The New York Times.
 Isabel currently lives in Los Angeles.